E-Evenson/bom-etl-platform/README.md

 ## About this portfolio version

 **This project was independently designed and developed including architecture, orchestration, data modeling, and GUI implementation.
 It was developed as part of my role at a manufacturing company.
 This project has been adapted for public portfolio use.
 This public facing version of the BOM ETL Platform is shared to demonstrate technical capability in building end-to-end data pipelines.
-Sensitive names, filepaths, and identifiers have been removed or replaced with placeholders.**
+Sensitive names, filepaths, and identifiers have been removed or replaced with placeholders.
+Test data has also been removed for privacy.**

 > Status: Functional Internal Tool - Adapted for portfolio demonstration
 > Requires: Python 3.13+